umezvictor/StarWarsApiDemo/README.md

 Endpoints

-/add-comments/ --- Adds a new comment (POST request)
+/add-comments/ --- Adds a new comment (POST request).
+Stores the comment sent from the json request body.

+Sample request for the /add-comments/ endpoint

+{

+  "comment": "I love this movie"

+}

 /list-all-comments/ --- lists all comments in reverse chronological order (GET requets)